Aminocd/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all currencies with an active issuer.
+This endpoint retrieves all currencies with an active issuer, sorted by ID in descending order.

 ### HTTP Request